elodie-ly/IDEA9103_final_project_group12/README.md

 4. **30–40 seconds:** Dark reset slows movement and fades the canvas.
 5. The cycle repeats every 40 seconds.

+## User Input Interaction
+Move the mouse across the canvas to activate nearby nodes.
+Hovering near nodes causes them to brighten and increase in visual intensity.
+Click anywhere on the canvas to generate a glowing halo pulse.
+Each click also creates particle bursts, radiating rays, and temporary connection lines between nearby nodes.
+Repeated clicks can create overlapping energy fields and complex visual interactions.

+## Perlin Noise and Randomness
+My mechanic uses random values to generate CUDA-inspired geometric shapes with different positions, sizes, colours, opacity, and rotations.
+Perlin noise makes these shapes drift and rotate smoothly, creating a natural floating effect.
+The user can press **P** to regenerate this layer and create a new random composition.
+This adds movement, depth, and controlled randomness to the overall abstract visual system.

 # Part 6: AI Acknowledgement
 Optimised code comments and drafted a README document.
 This helped clarify the purpose of the functions, explained how p5.js’s timing logic works, and improved the structure of the project documentation.